OkayHughes/open-lab-notebook/src/posts/moonshot/barcode_tracer.md

 Main idea is to do formal hypothesis testing by making ensemble-aware adjustments to the model state in the lead up to an event.
 Null hypothesis in this case: "modifying this variable at this point does not correlate with the strength of measured signal after lag"

+Transformed eulerian mean: store quantity on a node with statistical estimates of variance.
+Online diagnose: here is a point that significantly increased variance of mean circulation.